Francis House Families Ltd

 Treatment of disease, disorder or injury.

-The Registered Manager is Mr Dermot Murphy.
+The Registered Manager for both facilities is Mr Dermot Murphy.

 The Nominated Individual is Revd David Ireland.